bharatltech/mystmd/01-paper.md

 revision done for the fall 1994 offering of the course—or after completion of the class.
 For these classes, I used the following resources:

-Textbook – Richard Bird and Philip Wadler.Introduction to Functional Program- ming,Prentice Hall International, 1988 [2].
+<h1> Textbook</h1> – Richard Bird and Philip Wadler.Introduction to Functional Program-
+ming,Prentice Hall International, 1988 [2].
 These notes more or less cover the material from chapters 1 through 6 plus selected material from chapters 7 through 9.